Bedroom count

 Share of Trenton rentals at each price point

-Average rent prices in Trenton have decreased by 5% over the last month and have increased by 12% since last year.
+Average rent prices in Trenton have remained the same over the last month and have increased by 12% since last year.

 Rent prices on this page are calculated on a rolling 30-day basis and updated daily.